Department of World Languages

 Institutional Credit for Spanish Proficiency Tests

-Students who pass the department’s Spanish proficiency tests will received credit to be applied are as follows:
+Students who pass the department’s Spanish proficiency tests will receive credit to be applied as follows:

 Native or Heritage Speakers of Spanish should enroll in 300-level courses